BabylonJS/OldDocumentationSite/content/How_To/material/Using_logarithmic_depth_buffer.md

----
-PG_TITLE: How To Use Logarithmic Depth Buffer
----

 # How To Use Logarithmic Depth Buffer
 Pretty much every 3D programmer runs into depth buffer issues sooner or later.
 This is especially true when creating outer-space scenes where object distances can be in light years.